Leaf Garland Templates Mozaic Studio

-Acorn & Leaf Mini-Make Projects
+Acorn & Leaf Mini Makes

-Transform your Acorn & Leaf templates into delightful little projects in under 30 minutes!
 Perfect for last-minute decor, gifts, or just because.
 Pick one, grab your glue, and let’s make something charming.

 Vintage Page Leaf Banner

 A charming, effortless nature banner that comes together using some painted leaves and printed pages cut into pennant shapes.
-You'll need:

-• Printed pages: old books, sheet music, old maps, handwritten letters or newspapers (we used a grocery store flyer).
+• Printed pages: old books, sheet music, old maps, handwritten letters or newspapers (we used a text-heavy grocery store flyer).

 • Our free pennant template and a sheet of card stock